fredcodee/bitcoin-ethereum-price-notify/README.md

 a simple program to set price points and when the bitcoin and ethereum is less or equal to the price point it sends you an email and text

 ## requirement
-*python 3 up
+-python 3 up
-*requests
+-requests
-*twillo account
+-twillo account
-*allow email access to send to emails
+-allow email access to send to emails

 screenshots
 ![alt text](https://github.com/fredcodee/bitcoin-ethereum-price-notify/blob/master/project.png)